ha5dzs/optitrack-motive-data-streamer/examples/Matlab/README.md

 ### Initialisation

-Let's say you want access to rigid body ID 1010.
-Your motion tracker operates at 200 Hz sampling rate, and you want to get information about the whereabouts of the object no older than 100 millisconds.
-So the decimation will be 20.
+Let's say you want access `rigid_body_id` `1010`.
+Your motion tracker operates at 200 Hz sampling rate, and you want to get information about the whereabouts of the object no older than 100 milliseconds.
+So the `decimation` will be `20`.

 So you can: